curiositymotive/curiositymotive.github.io/_posts/2016-05-18-Using-hash-and-all-with-promises-in-Ember.md

 ---
 layout: post
-title:  "Problem Solvers - Using hash and all with promises in Ember"
+title:  "Using hash and all with promises in Ember"
 date: 2016-05-18 13:10:00
 categories: problem_solvers
 author: ryan